tommyku/blog3/content/blog/dead-tutorials.md

 development in the field, and what I know of back then.
-As time goes by, these tutorial may become so obsolete that nobody would care to read them anymore, like tens of thousands of other blog posts, lurking around the tombstone of a dead technolog, like ghosts.
+As time goes by, these tutorial may become so obsolete that nobody would care to read them anymore, like tens of thousands of other blog posts, lurking around the tombstone of a dead technology.
 Before that, tutorials would live on, and even live past the technologies they originally was written for.